apache/arrow/format/Layout.md

   proprietary systems that utilize the open source components.
 * All array slots are accessible in constant time, with complexity growing linearly in the nesting level
-* Capable of representing fully-materialized and decoded / decompressed Parquet data
+* Capable of representing fully-materialized and decoded / decompressed [Parquet][5] data
 * All contiguous memory buffers are aligned at 64-byte boundaries and padded to a multiple of 64 bytes.
 * Any relative type can have null slots